|6||Mining truck 875BCD 855|

 6. Four-Wheel Drive Capability:

-In vehicles equipped with four-wheel drive (4WD) or all-wheel drive (AWD) systems, rear drive shafts play a crucial role in enabling four-wheel drive capability.
-The rear drive shaft transfers torque to the transfer case, which distributes power to both the front and rear differentials.
+In vehicles equipped with four-wheel drive systems, the rear drive shaft is a crucial component for engaging the front wheels for propulsion.
+In these systems, the rear drive shaft transfers torque to the transfer case, which then distributes power to the front and rear differentials.